SEO Traffic Dropped After Migration? Fix Rankings & Recover Traffic Fast (2026 Guide)

 Google may stop following chains after multiple hops.

-SEO audit guide3️⃣ Stop Homepage Redirect Abuse
+3️⃣ Stop Homepage Redirect Abuse

 Redirecting many URLs to the homepage causes: